microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 8. After the installation has completed, close the Visual Studio Installer window.

 ### Step 2: Installing Azure Data Lake Tools in Visual Studio Code
-We will be using Visual Studio Code as our source-code editor of choice.
+We will be using Visual Studio Code as our source-code editor of choice which has already been pre-installed on the DSVM.
+If you like using it, you can also [install it](https://code.visualstudio.com/) on your Mac, Windows, or Linux device in the future.
 To make Visual Studio Code compatible with U-SQL, we need to install the Data Lake Tools extension.

-U-SQL is a powerful big-data query language that was designed to be used for a wide variety of datasets (both structured and unstructured) that are stored in Data Lake Store, Azure Blob storage, Microsoft SQL Server in Azure, Azure SQL Database, and Azure SQL Data Warehouse.
-An additional advantage of U-SQL is that you can query data directly in CSV files, without having to create a database and load the data into that database.

 1. On the desktop of the DSVM, locate and double-click the Visual Studio Code icon to open the application.